 - Administration building

 The current dredging and CDF operation is being done by a joint venture between Durocher Marine (a division of Kokosing Construction Company, Inc) and O'Brien & Gere.
 Their original contract started in 2011 and ended in 2016.
 A new contract was awarded to Kokosing Construction Company, Inc in September 2016 and will run through Sept.
 2021.
-The 2017 dredging started began in September and ended in November of 2017.
-The contractor will resume dredging in the spring of 2018.
+The 2019 dredging started began in June and will end in November of 2019.

 Add your name to the electronic mailing list for this project: E-mail us!